European leaders, aid arrive in Irma-struck Caribbean

 But as European politicians also fly out to their overseas territories and promise reconstruction, the administrative complexities of these tiny islands makes a coordinated response difficult, aid officials and experts say.

-Hurricane Irma arrived last week with Category Five strength at a patchwork of independent island nations and territories in various forms of association with France, the Netherlands, the US and the UK.
+Hurricane Irma arrived last week with Category 5 strength at a patchwork of independent island nations and territories in various forms of association with France, the Netherlands, the US and the UK.

-Irma killed at least 38 people in the Caribbean, including 10 in Cuba and the rest on the other smaller islands, notably Antigua and Barbuda, the British Virgin Islands, the British territory of Anguilla, the US Virgin Islands, and the island of St. Martin/St. Maarten which is half-French and half-Dutch.
+Irma killed at least 38 people in the Caribbean, including 10 in Cuba and the rest on the other smaller islands, notably Antigua and Barbuda, the British Virgin Islands, the British territory of Anguilla, the US Virgin Islands and the island of St. Martin/St. Maarten which is half-French and half-Dutch.

-On Tuesday, children's charity Unicef said the international community should also have a role to play in the relief effort.
+On Tuesday, children's charity UNICEF said the international community should have a role to play in the relief effort.

-"We need to go beyond the thought that these are territories and leave it to the respective governments," Khin-Sandi Lwin, who is leading Unicef's response in the Caribbean, told CNN.
+"We need to go beyond the thought that these are territories and leave it to the respective governments," Khin-Sandi Lwin, who is leading UNICEF's response in the Caribbean, told CNN.
 "Normally in this situation there would be an international appeal."

-Unicef is currently relying on regular program money for the region but has set a target of $2.3 million it wants to raise from governments and private donors.
+UNICEF is relying on regular program money for the region but has set a target of $2.3 million it wants to raise from governments and private donors.

-The World Food Programme said on Tuesday that up to 200,000 people were in need of aid in the eastern Caribbean.
+The World Food Programme said that up to 200,000 people were in need of aid in the eastern Caribbean.

 "WFP is providing some 30 metric tons of high-energy biscuits, enough to feed more than 17,000 people for three days, being airlifted by WFP from Haiti to the hub in Antigua (where the population of Barbuda has been evacuated) and to nearby St. Martin," it said in a statement.